linuxkit/linuxkit/docs/platform-scaleway.md

 This is a quick guide to run LinuxKit on Scaleway (only VPS x86_64 for now)

 ## Setup

-Before you proceed it's recommanded that you set up the [Scaleway CLI](https://github.com/scaleway/scaleway-cli/) and perform an `scw login`.
-This will create a `$HOME/.scwrc` file containing the required API token.
+You must create a Scaleway Secret Key (available ine the [Scaleway Console](https://console.scaleway.com/account/credentials)) first.

-You can also use the `SCW_TOKEN` environment variable to set a Scaleway token.
-The `-token` flag of the `linuxkit push scaleway` and `linuxkit run scaleway` can also be used.
+Then you can use it either with the `SCW_SECRET_KEY` environment variable or with the `-secret-key` flag of the `linuxkit push scaleway` and `linuxkit run scaleway` commands.

-The environment variable `SCW_TARGET_REGION` is used to set the region (there is also the `-region` flag)
+The environment variable `SCW_DEFAULT_ZONE` is used to set the zone (there is also the `-zone` flag)

 ## Build an image